seage/hyflex/README.md

 ## List of available hyper-heuristics

 See details for each hyper-heuristic in the `hyflex-hyperheuristics` folder.

+The following table shows results from competition run with 60s timeout and 10 repeats.

 ![Hyper-heuristics](docs/heatmap_60_10.svg)